-The Thermal Monitor (TM1) feature helps control the processor temperature by activating the Thermal Control Circuit (TCC) when the processor silicon reaches its maximum operating temperature.
+The Intel® Thermal Monitor 1 feature helps control the processor temperature by activating the Thermal Control Circuit (TCC) when the processor silicon reaches its maximum operating temperature.
 The TCC reduces processor power consumption as needed by modulating (starting and stopping) the internal processor core clocks.
-The temperature at which Thermal Monitor activates the thermal control circuit is not user configurable and is not software visible.
+The temperature at which the Intel® Thermal Monitor 1 activates the thermal control circuit is not user configurable and is not software visible.
 Bus traffic is snooped in the normal manner, and interrupt requests are latched (and serviced during the time that the clocks are on) while the TCC is active.

-When the TM1 is enabled, and a high temperature situation exists (that is, TCC is active), the clocks will be modulated by alternately turning off and on at a duty cycle specific to the processor (typically 30 - 50%).
+When the Intel® Thermal Monitor 1 is enabled, and a high temperature situation exists (that is, TCC is active), the clocks will be modulated by alternately turning the clocks off and on at a duty cycle specific to the processor (typically 30 - 50%).
 Cycle times are processor speed dependent and will decrease as processor core frequencies increase.
 A small amount of hysteresis has been included to prevent rapid active/inactive transitions of the TCC when the processor temperature is near its maximum operating temperature.
 Once the temperature has dropped below the maximum operating temperature, and the hysteresis timer has expired, the TCC goes inactive and clock modulation ceases.

-With thermal solutions designed to the Quad-Core Intel® Xeon® Processor E5300 Thermal Profile, the Quad-Core Intel® Xeon® Processor L5300 Series Thermal Profile, Quad-Core Intel® Xeon® Processor X5365 Series Thermal Profile, or Quad-Core Intel® Xeon® Processor X5300 Series Thermal Profile A it is anticipated that the TCC would only be activated for very short periods of time when running the most power intensive applications.
+With thermal solutions designed to the Dual-Core Intel® Xeon® Processor E5200 Series, Dual-Core Intel® Xeon® Processor L5200 Series and Dual-Core Intel® Xeon® Processor X5200 Series Thermal Profile, it is anticipated that the TCC would only be activated for very short periods of time when running the most power intensive applications.
 The processor performance impact due to these brief periods of TCC activation is expected to be so minor that it would be immeasurable.
-A thermal solution that is designed to Quad-Core Intel® Xeon® Processor X5300 Series Thermal Profile B may cause a noticeable performance loss due to increased TCC activation.
-Thermal Solutions that exceed Thermal Profile B will exceed the maximum temperature specification and affect the long-term reliability of the processor.
-In addition, a thermal solution that is significantly under designed may not be capable of cooling the processor even when the TCC is active continuously Refer to the Quad-Core Intel® Xeon® Processor 5300 Series Thermal/Mechanical Design Guidelines for information on designing a thermal solution.
+Refer to the Dual-Core Intel® Xeon® Processor 5200 Series Thermal/Mechanical Design Guidelines (TMDG) for information on designing a thermal solution.

-The duty cycle for the TCC, when activated by the TM1, is factory configured and cannot be modified.
-The TM1 does not require any additional hardware, software drivers, or interrupt handling routines.
+The duty cycle for the TCC, when activated by the Intel® Thermal Monitor 1, is factory configured and cannot be modified.
+The Intel® Thermal Monitor 1 does not require any additional hardware, software drivers, or interrupt handling routines.

-6.3.3 Thermal Monitor 2
+6.2.1.2 Intel® Thermal Monitor 2

-The Quad-Core Intel® Xeon® Processor 5300 Series adds support for an Enhanced Thermal Monitor capability known as Thermal Monitor 2 (TM2).
+The Dual-Core Intel® Xeon® Processor 5200 Series adds supports for an Enhanced Thermal Monitor capability known as Intel® Thermal Monitor 2).
 This mechanism provides an efficient means for limiting the processor temperature by reducing the power consumption within the processor.
-TM2 requires support for dynamic VID transitions in the platform.
+Intel® Thermal Monitor 2 requires support for dynamic VID transitions in the platform.